ClickCease

 Pesticide exposure has been linked with many common diseases, including asthma, autism and learning disabilities, birth defects, reproductive dysfunction, diabetes, Parkinson’s disease, Alzheimer’s disease, and several types of cancer.
 Though it can be difficult to link one of these diseases to a particular pesticide in a court of law, our firm is investigating potential cases for people who developed one of these diseases as a result of pesticide exposure.

-Matthews & Associates Law Firm is investigating injuries for a potential pesticide lawsuit.
 If you believed you or someone you love has been injured by pesticide exposure, contact our firm for a free legal consultation regarding a potential pesticide lawsuit.

-Elevated Rates of Chronic Diseases linked with Pesticides
+Elevated Rates of Chronic Diseases Linked With Pesticides

 The scientific literature shows elevated rates of chronic diseases among people exposed to pesticides.
 An increasing number of studies associate pesticides with both specific illnesses and a range of illnesses.